antleaf/doapr/webroot/content/repositories/beilstein-archive.md

 ---
-date: 2022-07-13
+date: 2022-09-26
 draft: false
 repository_id: beilstein-archive
 title: Beilstein Archive
-description: Preprint server for Beilstein journals
+description: The Beilstein Archives is currently limited to publishing preprints of unpublished research results in the fields of organic chemistry and nanotechnology.
+  At this time, we are only publishing preprints that are intended for publication in one of the Beilstein Journals
 academic_applicant_only: 'Yes'
 accepted_content_formats: Word Doc, LaTeX
-accepted_content_language: English
+accepted_content_languages: English
 accepted_content_level: Research only
 accepted_content_types: Journal articles, Preprints
 accepted_supplementary_content: The author may include images and text in the main